adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #135 Moving along on Week-2 of the class.
 More than half done with Week-2.

 #136 Should be able to wrap up Week-2 this week.
+Almost done with Week-2.
+Just need to finish the HW.